Serangoon Junior College: History

 Serangoon Junior College was established in March 1988 as the fourteenth junior college in Singapore.
-The College initially operated from a temporary campus in Hougang, which is now the premises of Xinmin Secondary School, with a pioneering staff strength of 45 teachers.
+The college initially operated from a temporary campus in Hougang, which is now the premises of Xinmin Secondary School, with a pioneering staff strength of 45 teachers.
 Lessons for the first batch of 673 students commenced in April of the same year.
-In December 1990, the College relocated to its present campus along Upper Serangoon Road, in Hougang New Town.
+In December 1990, the college relocated to its present campus along Upper Serangoon Road, in Hougang New Town.
 It was officially declared open on 29 May 1992 by Mr. Lee Yock Suan, the then Minister for Education.

 In recent years, the academic standards of Serangoon Junior College had been improving consistently, as it gained recognition as one of the leading government colleges in the district.
 This was complemented with the rise in admission standards of the college, from a cut-off point of 20 in the 1989 intake to 11 in the 2016 intake at the annual Joint Admission Exercise (JAE).

 On 20 April 2017, it was announced that Serangoon Junior College would merge with Anderson Junior College (AJC), with the merged school located at the current site of Anderson Junior College, and operating under the name of Anderson Serangoon Junior College.
 This was in view of the declining enrollment into junior colleges since 2014, attributed to the fall in Singapore's birth rate.
-As a result of the merger, Serangoon Junior College no longer admit students from 2018 to minimise the need for students to physically relocated to the new site.
+As a result of the merger, Serangoon Junior College no longer admit students from 2018 to minimise the need for students to physically relocate to the new site.
 The merger process is to be completed by January 2019.

-To mark the closure of the College, a decommissioning ceremony was conducted on 7 December 2018.
-The College flag was lowered by its first Student of the Year from the pioneer class of 1989 - Tan Aik Fong.
+To mark the closure of the college, a decommissioning ceremony was conducted on 7 December 2018.
+The college flag was lowered by its first Student of the Year from the pioneer class of 1989 - Tan Aik Fong.